Main types of phytocenoses. Description of forest phytocenoses. Quantitative relationships between species

 b) lasts no more than two years (seasons), as a result of which there is no strong oppression or mass extinction of dominant species;

-c) continues in a row for several years or several seasons, which leads to mass extinction or severe suppression of the main components of phytocenoses;
+c) continues for several years or several seasons in a row, which leads to mass death or severe suppression of the main components of phytocenoses;

-d) lead to disruption of vegetative reproduction of plants of the lower tiers.
+d) lead to a violation vegetative propagation plants of the lower tiers.

-21. The duration of the demutation period is determined by:
+21. The duration of the demutation period is determined:

-b) the degree of conservation of plants that dominated before the disturbance;
+b) the degree of preservation of plants that were dominant before the disturbance;

 d) all answers are correct.